Nov 11, 2015

 While games have always been the cornerstone of potential virtual reality plays, product demonstrations of all types can be created using this new visual format.
 Furniture stores and tourism destinations have been among the first to take advantage of the virtual experience for their potential customers.
 However, these experiences can be created to enhance the selling power of any visually demonstrable product or service.

 Changes in Google’s site optimization protocols now require more high-quality content than ever before.
 So, in addition to appropriate key words, sites need long-form content – as much as 1,000 to 2,000 words.
 Blogs should be updated at least twice a month, and news pages need monthly updates.
 Videos on the site will help SEO and take advantage of Facebook’s video autoplay feature in newsfeeds.

-Create a brand channel app for Apple TVApple TV’s first upgrade in years has more potential than ever to change how media is consumed.
+Apple TV’s first upgrade in years has more potential than ever to change how media is consumed.
 Apple believes the future of TV is based on apps, which are quickly becoming how we consume media today.
 And, Apple TV’s new operating system, tvOS, accommodates apps that can become channels created specifically for your brand.